Jorenar/blog/2023-02-26-gotophobia-harmful.md

 ```

 <aside markdown="1">
-I think in this particular case this one level of additional nesting isn't so
+I think in this particular case one level of additional nesting isn't
-bad, but to be fair, without rewriting it I wouldn't be able to fairly present
+so bad, but without rewriting it I wouldn't be able to fairly present
 the `goto`-less alternative.

 <details>